ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ### Usage notes
 {: #aql-seq-ptn-usage}

 - The semantics of an `extract pattern` statement is driven by the pattern specification.
 Each match constructs an output result according to the return clause of the pattern specification and the select list at the top of the `extract` statement.
 The results are filtered and consolidated according to the `having`, `consolidate`, and `limit` clauses of the extract statement.
-If there are multiple overlapping matches for the pattern specification, a pattern extraction outputs all possible matches.
+If multiple overlapping matches exist for the pattern specification, a pattern extraction outputs all possible matches.
 Use consolidation to filter redundant outputs.
 - The semantics of the `from` clause of an `extract pattern` statement are different from other forms of `extract` statements that do not have a pattern specification.
 The general semantics of an `extract` statement require that the extraction specification is evaluated over each combination of the views that are defined in the `<from list\>`.
 If at least one of the views in the `<from list\>` does not contain any results on a particular document, then the output of the extract statement is empty because the set of all combinations of results in the input views is empty.
 In the special case of extract pattern statements, the from clause is a placeholder that declares the names of relations that are involved in the pattern specification.
 The semantics of the statement are driven only by the pattern specification.
 In particular, the output of the statement can be non-empty even when some of the input views are empty.
 - An `extract` statement that uses sequence pattern extraction can carry forward the columns of any view in the `from` list, but only if the view name does not appear in a repeat element of the pattern specification.
 For example, the statement `CapsWordOneToThree` results in a compilation error.
 The error occurs because the carried forward column `CW.type` at the top of the `extract` statement belongs to the view name `CW`, which is in the repeat element `<CW.word>{1,3}` of the pattern specification.